 What time will we sail?
 We set sail at approximately 3 pm.
 The dock gates open at noon on Saturdays so please make travel arrangements that will allow you time to be there around noon, 1 pm at the absolute latest.
 We serve lunch, get you settled and have our safety briefing before we depart Nassau for the Exumas!

 What time will we disembark?
 All passengers disembark by 9 am on the following Friday.
 If you have a flight later in the day out of Nassau, you may leave your luggage with us while you sightsee and return 2 1/2 hours prior to your flight's departure to retrieve your bags.
+Your last dive is complete by early afternoon on Thursday.
+Plan your flight home according to your "NO FLY" standard from your certifying agency.

 Will I get seasick?
 Motion sickness medication should be brought along in the event that we encounter rough seas.
 We want you to be comfortable.
 The boat will spend the night in calm anchorages and normally scuba diving will be done on the lee side of the islands.
 The best thing about a live aboard diving vacation is that we can flex our schedule to go where the weather and conditions are best!